Modules

 Add Menu Items

-To add menu items from module to the dashboard sidebar menu, in your module service provider add method registerMenuItems:
+To add menu item from module to the dashboard sidebar menu, in your module service provider add method menu:

 use Modules\Core\Facades\Menu;